-Current Scientific/Medical Society Clients:
+Current Scientific Society Clients:

 Provided full-service association management and planning for the annual CME meeting and exhibition, 400-600 participants.
+A regional chapter of the Society of Nuclear Medicine, the SW Chapter membership consists of over 1,000 physicians, scientists, technologists, pharmacists, veterinarians, and commercial vendors who generally reside in the states of Arkansas, Louisiana, New Mexico, Oklahoma, and Texas.
 The trick with this society was to keep up the industry support and meeting attendance when the society met in unpopular cities within the Chapter, or in a city that was far away from the membership base in Texas.
 Meetings in Houston, San Antonio, Austin and to a lesser extent, Dallas, were always successful, but every other year the meeting had to be in one of the other states in the Chapter.
 We managed to have successful meetings in Albuquerque, New Orleans, and Santa Fe, by negotiating really good rates at excellent venues and emphasizing the unique aspects of those venues in all marketing materials.